Explore Our Collections

 The architectural firm of Trost & Trost, led by chief architect and designer, Henry C. Trost, left an indelible mark across the Southwest with their vast catalog of building projects.
 Over 600 buildings have been attributed to Trost & Trost or Henry Trost.
 The firm was formed in 1903 in El Paso, Texas after Henry moved to El Paso to join his brother Gustavus Adolphus Trost.
 In 1908, a third brother, Adolphus Gustavus Trost joined them.
 Together, the brothers mastered a variety of architectural styles, including Classical, Art Deco, Pueblo, Romanesque, and Mission Revival.
 Trost & Trost designed every building imaginable: office, residential, apartment, government, religious, public schools and universities, banks, warehouses, hospitals, department stores, hotels, theatres, and fraternal lodges.
 Even after the passing of Henry Trost in 1933, the firm endured until 1946.

-The building projects featured in this first installment of the collection are of residences, commercial buildings, theatres and public schools.
-Elevations, floor plans, section drawings, heating and electrical plans, and decorative details are included.
-Most projects are of El Paso buildings, but projects from other West Texas towns and cities are included.
+The first two installments of Trost & Trost building projects are now available for review.
+Included are residences, commercial buildings, theaters, public schools, medical buildings, and fraternal buildings.
+Plans of elevations, floor plans, section drawings, heating and electrical plans, and decorative details are featured.
+Historic photographs of many buildings accompany the architectural plans.
+Projects are of El Paso and other West Texas towns and cities, such as Fabens, San Angelo, Alpine, Ysleta, Van Horn, and Pecos.
 Digitization and cataloging of the collection continue.
 Additional assets will be added to the collection in the future.

 Your search has also found results in related AM products.